-2020 Goals 2020 Accomplishments Support business segments with revising strategies and Led growth strategy development to focus Technology segment efforts to accelerate revenue and EBITDA growth. driving prioritized initiatives -Completed strategic reviews for multiple segments' practices to identify growth opportunities and teamed with Senior Managing Directors to develop, execute and track progress. -Supported business segments navigating the evolving business landscape in light of COVID-19, e.g., navigating travel restrictions, staying abreast of moratoriums and government restrictions. -Supported business segments with M&A due diligence and transaction processes.
-Continue to build out and improve effectiveness of Core -Supported multi-year goal to reduce SG&A as a percentage of revenues, moving from 21.4% in 2019 to 19.8% in 2020.
-Operations teams and drive cost-effectiveness -Conducted operational diagnostics of internal functions to identify opportunities to better support our client-facing professionals.
-Prioritized opportunities, then teamed with functional leaders to implement. -Partnered with Finance function to model and implement tax strategies that resulted in both tax benefits and cash savings in 2020.
-Execute real estate projects and continue planning 2021/2022 -Maintained costs below real estate cost target of 4.0% of revenues that was communicated at our 2017 Investor Day. projects -Implemented workplace models to accommodate the Company's 14.5% growth in billable headcount in 2020 and post-COVID-19, primarily through absorption in existing space. -Completed lease negotiations for office space at 1166 Avenue of the Americas in New York City, which, when completed, will consolidate two NYC office locations and improve the workplace environment for professionals while reducing the Company's environmental footprint.
-Leveraged COVID-19-related disruption in the real estate market to renegotiate leases, where possible. -In response to COVID-19, developed office safety, cleaning and procedure protocols to support office operations where permitted. -Implemented a sustainability dashboard platform to track global energy consumption data, which allowed the Company to publicly report on and disclose energy consumption data in accordance with industry standards.
-Foster diversity, inclusion & belonging -Supported internal "Engaging to Make a Difference" forums attended by nearly 500 professionals to discuss and share diversity-related topics and stories. -Using the outcomes generated from the forums, worked with the Executive Committee to develop and introduce FTI Consulting's Action Plan to Turbocharge Diversity, Inclusion & Belonging Initiatives, including mentorship programs, a relaunch of the firm's pro bono program and internal communications channels.
+2021 GOALS 2021 ACCOMPLISHMENTS Support business segments with Continued to lead growth strategy development to focus Technology segment revising strategies and driving efforts to accelerate revenue and EBITDA growth. prioritized initiatives Completed strategic reviews for multiple segments' practices to identify growth opportunities and assess Total Addressable Market and teamed with Senior Managing Directors to develop, execute and track progress.
+Supported business segments navigating the evolving business landscape in light of COVID-19 pandemic, e.g., navigating travel restrictions, staying abreast of moratoriums and government restrictions.
+Supported business segments with M&A due diligence and transaction processes.
+Led research and analysis initiative that led to the Company making a public commitment to achieving Net-Zero Greenhouse Gas (GHG) emissions by 2030.
+Continue to build out and improve Supported multi-year goal to reduce SG&A as a percentage of revenues, effectiveness of Core Operations moving from 19.8% in 2020 to 19.4% in 2021. teams and drive cost-Supported the creation of a roadmap for strategic transformation of core effectiveness internal functions and services, e.g., Marketing, Business Development, Information Technology, Client Relationship Management, Learning Management and Onboarding.
+Execute real estate projects and Maintained costs below real estate cost target of 4.0% of revenues that was continue planning 2021/2022 communicated at our 2017 Investor Day. projects Implemented workplace models to accommodate the Company's 7.3% growth in total headcount in 2021, primarily through absorption in existing space.
+Continued to lead the development and implementation of response to our COVID-19 pandemic office safety cleaning and procedure protocols to support office operations where permitted.
+Delivered 20 real estate projects of varying size and scope in 2021.
+Delivered the design, build out and opening of the new office space at 1166 Avenue of the Americas in New York City, which consolidated two New York City office locations and improved the workplace environment for professionals while reducing the Company's environmental footprint.
+Completed a zero-waste decommissioning of the Company's two former New York City office locations.
+1166 Avenue of the Americas office achieved FTI Consulting's first Fitwel certification, demonstrating the Company's commitment to occupant health and Continued to oversee the Company's sustainability dashboard platform to track global energy consumption data, which allowed FTI Consulting to publicly report on and disclose energy consumption data in accordance with industry standards.